How to donate

 - hand-deliver a cheque to the church mail-box, located beside the main entrance doors from McLeod Ave.

-- send an e-transfer from your bank account to REC’s account.
-To do so, send your transfer to firstname.lastname@example.org.
-You will have the option of adding a short (40 character) comment.
-You may use that field to designate your gift (e.g., to MCC, CMU, etc.).
+- send an e-transfer from your bank account to email@example.com.
+You will not need to answer a security question because the transfer goes directly to REC's account.
 If you have never donated to REC before, write your address in the comment box so that we can send a tax receipt.
-You do not need a security question and answer because the deposit goes directly to REC’s account.

 - arrange for a regular pre-authorized transfer of funds from your account to REC’s account.
 If you choose this option, please contact Wesley Toews (firstname.lastname@example.org) to request the form to complete.

 - Care Links—a team of REC folks who facilitate emotional, spiritual, and practical care for us and for persons in our surrounding community.
 Examples: bringing groceries to hungry homes and to local agencies; visiting and gifting lonely, ill, or grieving people with flowers; serving and helping with costs for funerals; helping community members with bus tickets, money for medication or for fresh food.
 The amount of funding needed varies from year to year.
-In 2019, Care Links spent about $3,000 while in 2018 it spent about $6,500.
+In 2020, Care Links spent about $11,100.

 - Refugee resettlement—This fund enables REC to welcome refugees to our city.
 We sponsored a family from September 2018 to August of 2019.
-We have no current plans for another sponsorship, but we have about $13,000 available in the fund for our next family.
+Currently, a committee is at work, planning and preparing to receive a new family.
+We have about $13,000 available in the fund for this venture, but we will need to raise more in 2021.

 - Carbon Offset—People contribute to this fund as a way of ameliorating the harm caused by their consumption of fossil-fuels (for travel, heating, etc.) or by any actions contributing to our carbon footprint.
-We send at least 66% of the funds we collect to projects overseas (e.g., for 2019, we supported Canadian Food Grains Bank, which is helps farmers in Africa to adapt to hotter, drier climates; and A Rocha International’s sand filter program in Uganda, which gives people clean water without boiling) while the remainder is available for strategies to reduce our carbon foot print locally.
-In 2019 we contributed $3750.
+We send at least 66% of the funds we collect to projects overseas (e.g., in 2020, we supported Canadian Food Grains Bank, which is helps farmers in Africa to adapt to hotter, drier climates; and A Rocha International’s sand filter program in Uganda, which gives people clean water without boiling) while the remainder is available for strategies to reduce our carbon foot print locally.

 - Prayer Shawl Ministry—A group of people from REC meet on the second Wednesday of each month to knit and pray for people who are experiencing some emotional change in their lives.
 They give the shawls they create to people as tangible reminders of their support in their lives.
-In 2019 they spent $300 for material and gave away thirty-eight shawls.
+In 2020 they spent about $340 for material and gave away many shawls.

 - Mennonite Central Committee (MCC)